PepeWork/Reports/README.md

   > Asset made in C#, I can gift you a key to let you access the source files I made.
 The pdf instruction manual is available on this github: [File](https://github.com/Abysselene/Reports/blob/master/Shattering.pdf)

 ### Videos
- On this youtube [channel](https://www.youtube.com/channel/UCsurmI46HpjOew-yHTp2MlA/videos) you can see a few videos of WIP on projects I made and others not important used to explain/show bugs not related to my work.
+ On this youtube [channel](https://www.youtube.com/channel/UCsurmI46HpjOew-yHTp2MlA/videos) you can see a few videos of WIP on projects I made.
+There are also other videos not important used to explain/show bugs not related to my work.